e271828e/Flight.jl/doc/landing_gear.md

-Main assumptions / simplifications:
+## Landing Gear Model

+### Assumptions

+1. The inertia of the landing gear assembly is neglected, so compression forces are transmitted directly to the airframe
-The landing gear strut (whether it is an oleo or a spring steel strut) compresses along a straight line

-The compression force depends on the position and
+2. The landing gear strut (whether it is an oleo or a spring steel strut) compresses along a straight line.
+Its force depends on compression length and compression rate.

-No detailed tire dynamics
+3. No detailed tire dynamics

-Linear momentum equation for the mass
+### Reference Frames

 Strut frame $s$:
 - $O_s$: Strut-airframe attachment point.
 Its position vector with respect to the vehicle origin $r_{O_bO_s}^b$ is known and constant.